 One of Glasgow’s most iconic summer activities, taking a trip “doon the watter” to soak up the River Clyde’s sunny sights is a must for the warmer weather!
 And now with evening cruises on offer from the world’s last sea-going paddle steamer, the Waverley, you can spend a summer’s evening afloat this beautiful boat, enjoying spectacular surrounds as they pass you by.
 Scheduled for three Friday nights during the season, the Waverley will set off from Glasgow Science Centre, heading along the Clyde before turning at Greenock and making its way back upstream.
 Aboard you’ll find a live band as well as bars and restaurants serving up delicious refreshments, so why not wine and dine alfresco on the deck as you enjoy the passing views and spot many a famous landmark?

 A glorious way to spend a sunny summer’s evening, you’ll dock back in the city centre by 11pm, giving you plenty of time to carry on the party and head to neighbouring Alea Glasgow until the wee hours.
-Open 24 hours and licensed until 6am, you can keep the summer vibes going as you play on the world-class gaming floor, hit up one of the two beautiful bars or make the most of the restaurant’s riverside balcony with a cocktail in hand!
+Open from 10am and licensed until 6am, you can keep the summer vibes going as you play on the world-class gaming floor, hit up one of the two beautiful bars or make the most of the restaurant’s riverside balcony with a cocktail in hand!

 An oasis on the edge of the bustling city centre, Glasgow Green makes for the ideal spot to soak up some rays and unwind in the sun.
 The city’s oldest park, these greens are spread across 136 acres and as well as expansive grassy areas, also boast a plethora of historical monuments, beautiful museums, children’s activities and summer events.